The Future of Data-Centric AI Talk Series

 Label understanding changes, using filters in Snorkel Flow to create targeted annotation batches

 Let us assume the data scientists have trained a model, looked at the analysis, and are now digging into the analysis of each class in particular.
 It turns out that the annotation instructions either were not clear, or were interpreted differently.
 So, for example, the keyword “nursery” could be interpreted as a garden supply business or as a childcare center.
 What we want to do is filter data points about “nursery” and click to create a batch for annotation.
 After we create this batch, we can work together with the SMEs and the data scientists to refine the existing label functions, create new ones, and validate the model after we train it with the new hand labels.
+It’s essential to ensure that annotation guidelines are clear and aligned with both the data scientists and SMEs to avoid ambiguity in the future.

 Scenario 2: